breatheco-de/content/src/content/lesson/debugging-css-code.md

+---
+title: "Debugging CSS Code"
+subtitle: "Debugging css code faster and more efficiently.
+Save more than 50% of your debugging time when coding CSS."
+tags: ["debugging", "web development", "html/css"]

+---
 # Debugging CSS code

 This guide is meant to teach you how to fix bugs in your CSS code.
 If you are not sure if your error is in your HTML, y recommend reading: [What is debugging and how to master it](https://4geeks.com/lesson/what-is-debugging-code).